nzbri/pd-apathy/DataOverview.md

  + *Session / assessment:* The exclusion criteria are such that we only consider sessions where a neuropsychiatric assessment is performed.
 However, subjects may have many more sessions than assessments.
+Typically, we simply use the term session, though there are a couple of places where the distinction is important (e.g. session numbering: a patient's 5th session may only be their 3rd assessment).

  + *Baseline:* We use this term fairly loosely here, as there are no major differences in data collection between the first and subsequent assessments